Khebez Dawle

 Khebez Dawle (Arabic خبز دولة, lit.
-'Government Bread') is a Syrian-Lebanese post-rock band led by Anas Maghrebi.
+'Government Bread') is a Syrian post-rock band led by Anas Maghrebi.
 As of 2017, the band is based in Berlin.
 While the band members are war refugees, they prefer to see themselves as simply a rock band.

 Formation and flight

 Anas Maghrebi's previous band, Ana (Arabic أنا, lit.
 "I"), was formed following the uprisings that occurred as a result of the Arab Spring, was torn apart following the murder of the drummer of his bandmate, Rabea al-Ghazzi, and the drafting of the guitarist of the band into the army.

 In 2012, Anas Maghrebi formed Khebez Dawle in the midst of the Syrian Uprising.
 Before the war, the band had been active underground because of Syrian censorship.
 As the Syrian Civil War ensued, the band opted at first to wait it out, while each individual was simultaneously trying to avoid conscription into the Syrian army.
 Bazz, Qassar, and Darwish fled Syria for Lebanon, and Maghrebi followed in 2013.
 Meanwhile, drummer Shukri had been active in the Lebanese scene since 2011 with the band Tanjaret Daghet.

 After spending two years in Beirut, though the band had managed to record a limited pressing of their new album, they deemed staying in Lebanon as having no future for them.